metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 ##### _History_

 The Lions performed well against Minnesota in both of their outings last year, even winning a game on their home turf late in the season.
-Now this will be

 ***